mklingberg/SimpleMapper/README.md

 ```

-The default activator is Activator.CreateInstance but you can use any IOContainer for dependency injection into your entity mappers.
+By default SimpleMapper uses Activator.CreateInstance to create maps/classes.
+You can configure any IOContainer for dependency injection into your entity mappers using the DefaultActivator delegate shown above.

 ## Conventions with LINQ